BenguBarisBalkan/proteins-structure-prediction/README.md

 Hidden Markov Model based predictor to predict secondary structural regions of proteins.

 This project includes an HMM model with 4 states: helix, strand, turn and the unknown.
 First it calculates the transition and emission probabilities based on given train data.
-Then predicts the secondary structural elements of the human UBE2C protein sequence.
+Then predicts the secondary structural elements of the human UBE2C protein sequence using Viterbi algorithm.

 Notes: